Please enable JavaScript to view this site.

 Recorded

-The ticket has been logged, but no actions have been taken to resolve it.
+The ticket has been created, but no actions to resolve it have been taken.

 Ticket No.